MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

 1. Close the Cloud Shell pane.

-### Task 4 result
+### Exercise 4 result

-After you complete this task, you have removed the resources used in this lab.
+After you complete this exercise, you have removed the resources used in this lab.

 ## Key takeaways